 Praying at a temple:

-1 – Throw a coin or a bill in the offering box.
+1 – Throw a coin in the offering box.

 2 – Should there be a temple gong, ring it firmly for a few times.
 Instead of clapping, just press your hands together in front of your chest and pray quietly.